-The members of the Supervisory Board committees receive the following additional fixed compensation for their committee work: the Chairman of the Audit Committee receives $\in$ 160,000, and each of the other members of the Committee receives $\in$ 80,000; the Chairman of the Chairman's Committee receives $\in$ 120,000, and each of the other members of the Committee receives $\in$ 80,000; the Chairman of the Compensation Committee receives $\in$ 80,000, and each of the other members of the Committee receives $\in$ 80,000; the Chairman of the Compensation Committee receives $\in$ 60,000 (compensation for any work on the Chairman's Committee); the Chairman of the Committee); the Chairman of the Committee); the Chairman of the Committee receives the Committee); the Chairman of the Committee Committee); the Chairman of the Committee Committee Committee); the Chairman of the Committee Committee); the Chairman of the Committee Committee Committee); the Chairman of the Committee Committee Committee); the Chairman of the Committee Committee Committee Committee Committee); the Chairman of the Committee Committee Committee Committee); the Chairman of the Committee Committee Committee Committee); the Chairman of the Committee Committee Committee Committee Committee); the Chairman of the Committee Committee Committee Committee Committee Committee Committee); the Chairman of the Committee Committe
+The members of the Supervisory Board committees receive the following additional fixed compensation for their committee work: the Chairman of the Audit Committee receives €160,000, and each of the other members of the Committee receives €80,000; the Chairman of the Chairman's Committee receives €120,000, and each of the other members of the Committee receives €80,000; the Chairman of the Compensation Committee receives €100,000, and each of the other members of the Committee receives €60,000 (compensation for any work on the Chairman's Committee counts toward compensation for work on the Compensation Committee); the Chairman of the

-Innovation and Finance Committee receives $\notin 80,000$ , and each of the other members of the Committee receives $\notin 40,000$ ; the Chairman of the Compliance Committee receives $\notin 80,000$ , and each of the other members of the Committee receives $\notin 40,000$ .
+Innovation and Finance Committee receives €80,000, and each of the other members of the Committee receives €40,000; the Chairman of the Compliance Committee receives €80,000, and each of the other members of the Committee receives €40,000.
 However, no additional compensation is paid for work on the Compliance Committee if a member of that Committee is already entitled to compensation for work on the Audit Committee.